uhppoted/uhppoted-app-db/README.md

 ```uhppoted-app-db [--debug] [--config <file>] get-acl [--with-pin] [--file <TSV>] --dsn <DSN> [--table:ACL <table>]```

 ```
-  --dsn <DSN>   (required) DSN for database.
-Currently only _sqlite3_ and Microsft SQL server are supported.
+  --dsn <DSN>          (required) DSN for database as described above.
-                The sqlite3 DSN takes the form 'sqlite3://<filepath>>' e.g. sqlite3://../db/ACL.db

-                The SQL server DSN is a standard SQL server DSN of the form sqlserver://<uid>:<password>@<host>?database=<database>....
-                e.g. sqlserver://sa:UBxNxrQiKWsjncow7mMx@localhost?database=uhppoted

-  --table:ACL <tablename>  (optional) ACL table.
+  --table:ACL <table>  (optional) ACL table.
 Defaults to ACL.

-  --with-pin    Includes the card keypad PIN code in the retrieved file --file        Optional file path for the destination TSV file.
-Defaults to displaying the ACL on the
+  --with-pin           Includes the card keypad PIN code when retrieving the cards from the access controllers --file               Optional file path for the destination TSV file.
+Defaults to displaying the ACL on
-                console.
+                       the console.

   --config  Sets the uhppoted.conf file to use for controller configurations --debug   Displays verbose debugging information such as the internal structure of the ACL and the
             communications with the UHPPOTE controllers

   Examples: